codewithsunday/my-first-portfolio/README.md

 # my-first-portfolio
-not fully responsive portfolio (html, css)
+Not fully responsive portfolio (html, css) would be back to complete this project someday